nhagen/react-intercom/README.md

+> ## This package is no longer maintained
+>
+> ### This is an unofficial package, is not maintined by Intercom, and now should now be considered _deprecated_.
+I can not recommend using external dependencies to manage adding simple scripts to your page.
+[Please refer to official Intercom documentation for installation instructions.](https://www.intercom.com/help/en/articles/170-integrate-intercom-in-a-single-page-app)

+Installing Intercom (and other similar third party scripts) is trivial without using a package like `react-intercom`.
+Using an unofficial dependency to do so may be convenient, but ultimately is not something I recommend.
+Unnecessary third party dependencies introduce unnecessary security risks and compatibility risk.
+If you'd like to maintain an internal version of this package, please fork this repo or use this package as a guide on how that can be done.
+Its easy!

 # react-intercom
 A component to configure and enable Intercom in your react application. `react-intercom` is meant to support both the legacy and current versions of intercom messenger.
 If you run into issues, please submit an issue.
 Pull requests are also welcome!